 Poore Family Historic Homestead and Museum

-The Poore Farm Historic Homestead and Museum in Stewartstown, New Hampshire, features diaries, journals, magazines, newspapers, and other documents from pre-Civil War times, as well as historical records about the Poores, who lived on the 100-acre property from the 1830s to the 1980s.
-Stewartstown has a population of approximately 900 residents.
+The Poore Homestead and Museum in Stewartstown, New Hampshire, features diaries, journals, magazines, newspapers, and other documents from pre-Civil War times, as well as historical records about the Poores, who lived on the 100-acre property from the 1830s to the 1980s.
+(Stewartstown remains a small town today.)

-The Poore Farm welcomes the public to visit but requires reservations to tour the restored house due to its fragile historical contents.
+The Poore Homestead welcomes the public to visit but requires reservations to tour the restored house due to its fragile historical contents.

 What To Do Next